celo-org/docs/docs/general/glossary.md

 ## Attestation

 Generally, support for an entity having an associated identity.
-In Celo, each attestation confirms that an account has access to a message sent to a specific mobile phone number via a specific validator via Celo's decentralized verification process.
+In Celo, each attestation confirms that an account has access to a message sent to a specific identifier typically a mobile phone number via an Attestation Provider via Celo's ODIS.

 ## Attestation Service

-A service operated by validators that sends signed SMS messages in order to allow accounts to prove they have access to a phone number.
+Former name for what has become Social Connect.

 ## Baklava